Muriel Bowser: Traffic safety

 In 2015, Bowser announced a Vision Zero traffic safety initiative that aims to eliminate all traffic fatalities by 2024.
 To launch the event, Bowser, supporters, and D.C. government employees stood at intersections and waved green signs imploring motorists to slow down.
 The following year, the number of traffic fatalities increased from 26 to 28 and the number of crash injuries increased from 12,122 to 12,430.
-Pedestrian fatalities within the total dropped from 15 to 9, during a period when pedestrian deaths nationally had jumped upward by 11 percent.
+Pedestrian fatalities within the total dropped from 15 to 9, during a period when pedestrian deaths nationally had jumped upward by 11%.
 In 2017, traffic fatalities continued to rise.
 Following a pair of biking fatalities in the summer of 2018, cyclists protested that Bowser had failed at promoting traffic safety.
 In 2019, a prominent bike advocate was struck and killed by a driver along a stretch of road that was known to be dangerous.

 In May 2020, Bowser announced that the default speed limits in D.C. would be reduced to 20 mph, claiming that "slower speeds can help improve safety".
 While overall traffic declined during the pandemic, D.C. reported 37 traffic fatalities in 2020, the most in over a decade.
 2021 was deadlier, and by mid-November, the number of traffic deaths had already reached 2020's level.

 Transportation

 As part of her first State of the District Address in March 2015, Bowser promised to get the DC Streetcar "up and running".
 In September, Bowser as well as the director of the D.C.
 Department of Transportation promised that the streetcar would be operational by the end of the year.
 The H Street/Benning line began public service operations on February 27, 2016.
+She later oversaw the closing of the line, one of the few places in the United States in the 2020's to actually shutter rail infrastructure.
+Many criticized the constant delays in extending the line which greatly affected ridership with some sources bluntly blaming the mayor's lack of vision and leadership: "Failure wasn’t inevitable, but Bowser and Mendelson guaranteed it."